auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure-and-streamlit.md

         # last-resort fallback
         st.stop()
 ```

-This function ensures a safe re-run of the application when the user clicks the
+The `safe_rerun()` function ensures a safe re-run of the application when the user clicks the
 `Reset conversation` button in the left sidebar panel.

 </details>